River Elwy: Route

+Caves and archaeological remains

 A number of caves along the lower valley of the Elwy are of great archaeological interest and are considered one of the most important groups of Palaeolithic and later caves and rock shelters in Britain.
 In particular Pontnewydd Cave contained remains of Neanderthal man and is the most north-westerly site at which Neanderthal remains have been found.

+Fishing

 The Elwy is also well known for its sea trout (sewin) fishing, and also has a run of Atlantic Salmon.
 Rhyl and St Asaph Angling Association control 20 miles of river fishing on the rivers Elwy, Clwyd and Aled.
 In recent years including the recent 2017 season there have been good reported catches of wild brown trout most of which are returned unharmed on a voluntary catch and release system.
 In 2017 a wild trout weighing 5½ lbs was caught and released on a river Elwy beat owned by the angling association.